Nexmo/stitch-js-quickstart/docs/7-enable-screen-share.md

 ### 1.1 -  Creating the manifest file

-We’ll have to create a `manifest.json` file that contains the metadata on how the extentsion behaves and Chrome will interpret.
+We’ll have to create a `manifest.json` file that contains the metadata on how the extension behaves and Chrome will interpret.
 We’ll have to fill a few of the non-mandatory fields, making it externally connectable and dealing with permissions in order to capture either desktop, screen or tab.
 We'll also tell the extension to use the file `screen-capture.js` for the code.
 The manifest file should look like this:

 ``` json
 {